JianruWang-1996/JianruWang-1996/README.md

 ### My Interests
 - 🌟 **Code Study**: Immersing myself in the world of programming has been a thrilling adventure.
 I find joy in solving problems and building solutions.
 - 📚 **Current Learning**: Diving deep into the realms of **Java**, **C#**, and **Vue3**.
 Each language offers a unique perspective on programming, and I'm eager to master them.
-- 🤝 **Collaboration**: I'm on the lookout for internship opportunities where I can contribute, learn, and grow.
-I believe in the power of teamwork and am excited to collaborate on projects that challenge and inspire me.
+- 🤝 **Collaboration and Opportunities**: I'm actively seeking both internship and full-time opportunities where I can make meaningful contributions, learn, and grow.
+I thrive in environments that challenge me and am eager to be part of projects that inspire innovation and creativity.

 ### Let's Connect!
 - 💬 Open to discussing coding, technology trends, and potential collaborations.
-- 📫 **Contact Me**: If you're interested in connecting or have an opportunity to share, please feel free to reach out.
-Your guidance, advice, or offer for an internship could be a turning point in my career.
+- 📫 **Contact Me**: If you're interested in connecting or Whether you have an internship, a project collaboration, or a full-time role in mind, please feel free to reach out　at "aoyamatakumi.1996" [at] gmail [dot] com".
+Your guidance, advice, or offer　could be a turning point in my career.

 Thank you for visiting my profile.
 Let's embark on this tech journey together!